HMS Recruit (1896): Early service

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alphabetical characters starting with the letter 'A'.
-Since her design speed was 30-knots and she had three funnels she was assigned to the C Class on 30 September 1913.Manning 1961, pp. 17–18.
+Since her design speed was 30 knots and she had three funnels she was assigned to the C class on 30 September 1913.
 The class letters were painted on the hull below the bridge area and on a funnel.

 In February 1913, Recruit was based at Sheerness, attached to HMS Actaeon, the torpedo training school.
 Recruit remained at Sheerness as a tender to Actaeon in July 1914, on the eve of the outbreak of the First World War.